Why we need foster carers and parents

 Why might a child go into foster care?

 Some of the reasons for a child or children who need fostering include:

-- a parent being ill or going through a particularly challenging time in their lives where they're finding it difficult to care for their children
+- a parent is ill or going through a particularly challenging time in their lives, where they're finding it difficult to care for their children

-- a parent having a drug or alcohol problem which prevents them from being able to care for their children
+- a parent has a drug or alcohol problem that prevents them from being able to care for their children

 - a parent who has had a difficult childhood themselves and is struggling to understand what their own children need

 - a child or young person might have suffered some form of abuse or neglect